appc/spec/SPEC.md

 ## App Container Image Discovery

-An app name has a URL-like structure, for example `example.com/reduce-worker`.
+An App Container Image name has a URL-like structure, for example `example.com/reduce-worker`.
-However, there is no scheme on this app name, so it cannot be directly resolved to an App Container Image URL.
+However, there is no scheme on this name, so it cannot be directly resolved to an App Container Image URL.
-Furthermore, attributes other than the name may be required to unambiguously identify an app (version, OS and architecture).
+Furthermore, attributes other than the name may be required to unambiguously identify an image (version, OS and architecture).
+These attributes are expressed in the **labels** field of the [Image Manifest](#image-manifest-schema).
-App Container Image Discovery prescribes a discovery process to retrieve an image based on the app name and these attributes.
+App Container Image Discovery prescribes a discovery process to retrieve an image based on the name and these attributes.

 Image Discovery is inspired by Go's [remote import paths](https://golang.org/cmd/go/#hdr-Remote_import_paths).

 There are three URLs types: